francesco-gariboldi/francesco-gariboldi/README.md

   - data analisys and psychometrics
   - Machine Learning and Deep Learning for psychological purposes (mainly).
 I'm also trying to understand how to leverage LLMs and AI agents for psych and research purposes.
   - quantitative and computational psychology.

 🌱 I’m currently learning:
   - NetworkX and related networks theory and packages
   - data analysis and Psychometrics
   - web scraping
   - NLP
   - linux system administration
-  - test-driven web/desktop full-stack development (Django/Node.js backend).
+  - test-driven web/desktop full-stack development (Django/Node.js backend)

 💞️ I’m looking to collaborate on research and software for psychology.
 📫 How to reach me fgfrancescogariboldi1@gmail.com